 - Star Gazing – Spread out a blanket and let the kids enjoy some star gazing.
 If you’re lucky enough, they may even fall asleep.

-I hope our family camping checklist and our recommended camping essentials will help ensure your next camping trip is stress-free and full of family fun!
+I hope our complete family camping checklist and our recommended camping essentials will help ensure your next camping trip is stress-free and full of family fun!
 Don’t forget to sign up above and grab our family camping checklist for yourself.

 You might also want to take a look at our top recommendations for RV camping.